COVID–19 Eviction Protections

 While you cannot lose your home due to nonpayment of rent during the COVID-19 eviction moratorium, your landlord can still take you to civil court to retrieve the rent.
 You have 12 months from the date rent was due to repay before your landlord can pursue the rent in small claims court.

-Berkeley: Berkeley is ending its eviction moratorium in stages.
-From May 1st until August 31st , 2023, some evictions will be allowed including those necessary for health and safety, owner move-ins for owners of only one rental property in the City, and evictions for non-payment of rent where the tenant has not provided documentation establishing a covered reason for delayed payment.
-After September 1, 2023, the moratorium will fully expire.
+Berkeley: Berkeley ended its eviction moratorium in stages.
+From May 1st until August 31st , 2023, some evictions were allowed including those necessary for health and safety, owner move-ins for owners of only one rental property in the City, and evictions for non-payment of rent where the tenant had not provided documentation establishing a covered reason for delayed payment.
+After September 1, 2023, the moratorium has fully expired and evictions can proceed as normal.

-San Leandro: San Leandro has extended their eviction moratorium until February 28, 2024.
-The intent of this extension is to allow the City Council time to draft long-term tenant protections that will alleviate possible eviction pressures.
-The moratorium bans any eviction for nonpayment of rent due to a decrease in household income or substantial out of pocket medical expenses that results from the pandemic.
-Tenants are required to pay past due rent within 120 days of the expiration of the ordinance.
+San Leandro: San Leandro voted in June to end the City’s eviction moratorium on July 31, 2023, after previously extending to allow the City Council time to draft long-term tenant protections that will alleviate possible eviction pressures.
+Until August 1, 2023, the moratorium banned any eviction for nonpayment of rent due to a decrease in household income or substantial out of pocket medical expenses that results from the pandemic, if affected tenants have submitted written notification of their inability to pay to their landlords.
+Tenants are required to pay past due rent within 180 days of the expiration of the ordinance.

 Contra Costa County